Bunch of kids watching someone get horribly maimed, probably. Via Flickr

 'I SAW A WOMAN SUCKING OFF A CLOWN'

 I was always paranoid about getting a virus on my parents' home computer so avoided any websites that weren't BBC.
-In college we didn't have the internet at home—only in computer labs you had to wait in line for at 3 AM to access JStore journals.
+At university we didn't have the internet at home - only in computer labs you had to queue for at 3am to access JStore journals.
 So it wasn't until I was around the age of 26 that I saw something on the internet that really made me feel uncomfortable.
 It was at my friend Jiro's house and he showed me a video of a Vietnamese policeman who had been run over by a truck and cut in half just above his pelvis.
-I like to think of myself as fairly impervious to internet crap, but that video—the policeman's confused, yet oddly calm face—looking about like he's slipped off a curb rather than moments from a grisly death—and the people milling about around him not really helping, made me feel very uncomfortable.
+I like to think of myself as fairly impervious to internet crap, but that video - the policeman's confused, yet oddly calm face - looking about like he's slipped off a curb rather than moments from a grisly death - and the people milling about around him not really helping, made me feel very uncomfortable.
 It was the first time I felt that maybe it would be better if people didn't share that sort of thing.
-But my friend saw my reaction and decided to send me links to horrific shit daily for about a month—so now I am desensitized.
-Which might be best.—Bruno
+But my friend saw my reaction and decided to send me links to horrific shit daily for about a month - so now I am desensitised.
+Which might be best. - Bruno

 'WE ONLY HAD A 56K MODEM SO I LOOKED AT PHOTOS OF BARE BOTTOMS'

-One video featured a couple shagging, and that was the word for it—this was very much shagging rather than banging or fucking or making love—on a table.
+One video featured a couple shagging, and that was the word for it - this was very much shagging rather than banging or fucking or making love - on a table.
 Now, in and of itself, this isn't that shocking but bear with me.
 The table snaps in two.
 Just like that.
 Just like Mick Foley dropped from the heavens onto these two tanned and toned shaggers.
 They lie there, for a second, dazed and confused and not sure what to do.
 The women looked in pain.
 The bloke, though, the partner administering the shagging, brutally, and I mean brutally shoves his dick right back in her and gets straight back to his shagging.
-I remember, at that moment, being shocked by it, because that was the moment I realized that male sexuality knows no bounds, that male sexuality is a horrible potent, possessive thing, that the phallus rules all.
+I remember, at that moment, being shocked by it, because that was the moment I realised that male sexuality knows no bounds, that male sexuality is a horrible potent, possessive thing, that the phallus rules all.
 I forced a fake laugh out to appease Max.
-Inside, strange things were happening to me.—Josh
+Inside, strange things were happening to me. - Josh

 'I BECAME INDIFFERENT TO HARDCORE PORN'

 I once remember flicking over onto a harshly lit close-up shot of a woman's labia right as a guy shoved his dick into her and pressed down on her neck.
 They were both deeply tanned and she was sort of screaming hysterically.
 My friends and I were about nine years old, so couldn't tell whether she was meant to be having a good time or not.
-We didn't love it, so we changed over to one of those 1970s-looking classics with soft focus and pubic hair but soon got bored of that, too.
-The seeds were sown early for my general indifference towards hardcore porn.—Tshepo
+We didn't love it, so changed over to one of those 1970s-looking classics with soft focus and pubic hair but soon got bored of that, too.
+The seeds were sown early for my general indifference towards hardcore porn. - Tshepo@joe_bishMore from VICE:Here's How Anarchist Porn Changed Italy ForeverNSFW: We Asked Women to Tell Us Why They Watch the Porn They WatchThis Palestinian Artist Embroiders Images of Syrian Gore and Violence